 One of the lesser-known, underrated markets in Tianjin is the Textile Mall.
 Not only does it feature a curated museum that tells the history of Tianjin’s textile industry and the global industry as a whole, you can also shop for an amazing selection of textile goods.

 Da Hu Tong

-Basically a bargain supercenter, Da Hu Tong sells everything you could possibly want.
-You can find anything from paperclips to kayaks, along with art supplies, sporting goods, kitchen appliances, clothing, and everything else made in China.
+Basically a bargain supercentre, Da Hu Tong sells everything you could possibly want.
+You can find anything from paperclips to kayaks, along with art supplies, sporting goods, kitchen appliances, and clothing.
 If you’re looking for wholesale buys downtown, this is Tianjin’s top market.